Aetopia/Lunar-Client-Lite-Launcher/README.md

 Click on the `Save` button to save your settings.

-5. Configuring LCL's Options.
-Click on the `Launcher` Tab.
+5. To configure LCL's options, click on the `Launcher` Tab.

 ![image.png](https://i.imgur.com/2nWvbZe.png)